 The above will take perhaps 15 minutes while it deletes a couple hundred gigabytes of data.

-Once complete, run this in order to prevent Geth from starting up in the future:
+Once complete, run these three commands individually in order to prevent Geth from starting up in the future:

 mv /etc/supervisor/conf.d/ethereum.conf /root/ethereum.conf